mdhall272/beastlier/README.md

-beast-tt
+beastlier (BEAST Link Inference for Epidemiological Reconstruction)
 ========

-Co-estimation of phylogenetic and transmission trees in BEAST 2
+A BEAST 2 module for transmission tree reconstruction